We want to tell you about these operations, which allow deleting parts of a thyroid gland without making scars on your neck.

 What results are achieved with the use of robotic surgery?

 They surpass classical surgery in many respects both in the results and in the rehabilitation.
-Now, we are conducting research on 188 patients who had a thyroid gland cancer tumor of less than 4 centimeters.
+Now, we are conducting research on 188 patients who had a thyroid gland cancer tumor of fewer than 4 centimeters.
 We will keep an eye on them for a year and report about results later.